Yunus ministry

-An interim government led by Muhammad Yunus was formed on 8 August 2024 in Bangladesh, following the resignation of Prime Minister Sheikh Hasina on 5 August 2024 amid nationwide student and public protests against the government.
-Following the dissolution of the 12th Jatiya Sangsad on 6 August 2024, the interim cabinet will remain in office until a new Prime Minister is appointed after a snap general election.
+An interim government led by Muhammad Yunus was formed on 8 August 2024 in Bangladesh, following the Resignation of Sheikh Hasina on 5 August 2024 amid nationwide protests against the government.
+Following the dissolution of the 12th Jatiya Sangsad on 6 August 2024, the interim cabinet was in office until a new Prime Minister was appointed after a snap general election.
 The government, like the previous non-caretaker government interim administrations (in 1975 and 1990), is extra-constitutional.
 However, Appellate Division, Supreme Court of Bangladesh affirmed the legality of the stopgap government on 9 August 2024, stating that the doctrine of necessity created an urgent need to manage state affairs and address the constitutional vacuum, similar to previous cases.
-The main pledge of his ministry is to forge consensus about and implement fundamental reforms that are required to hold a free and fair national election by June 2026.
+The main pledge of his ministry was to forge consensus about and implement fundamental reforms that are required to hold a free and fair general election and constitutional referendum on the July Charter alongside the election on 12 February 2026.

 President Mohammed Shahabuddin administered the oath of office to Yunus and his council of advisers at Bangabhaban on 8 August 2024.
-The cabinet currently consists of 1 Chief Adviser, 22 Advisers, 7 Special Positions Under the Chief Adviser's Office and 5 Special Assistant to the Chief Adviser under Minister of State.
-The Jamuna State Guest House is serving as the official residence of the Chief Adviser.
+The cabinet consists of 1 Chief Adviser, 20 Advisers, 8 Special positions under the Chief Adviser's office and 5 Special assistants to the Chief Adviser under the Minister of State.
+The Jamuna State Guest House was served as the official residence of the Chief Adviser.

-On 17 November 2025, the interim government sentenced former Prime Minister Sheikh Hasina to death.

 Background

-On 5 August 2024, Prime Minister of Bangladesh Sheikh Hasina resigned and went on a self-imposed exile to India amidst a nationwide uprising.
+On 5 August 2024, Prime Minister of Bangladesh Sheikh Hasina resigned and went on an exile to India amidst a nationwide uprising.
 Initially focused on issues such as quota reforms, the movement gradually intensified following reports of violence and mass casualties.
-The uprising, later referred to as the July Revolution, culminated in calls for Sheikh Hasina and her cabinet to step down.
+This was later referred to as the July Uprising, culminated in calls for Sheikh Hasina and her cabinet to step down.
 The movement was widely perceived as pro-democratic in nature.

 Following her resignation, Chief of Army Staff General Waker-uz-Zaman and President Mohammed Shahabuddin announced the formation of an interim government.
 The president initiated discussions with political leaders across the country and dissolved the parliament on 6 August 2024.
-The Anti-discrimination Students Movement, lead organisation of the uprising, proposed economist and Nobel laureate Muhammad Yunus, who was then residing in Paris, to head the interim government.
+The Students Against Discrimination, lead organisation of the uprising, proposed economist and Nobel laureate Muhammad Yunus, who was then residing in Paris, to head the interim government.
 Yunus accepted the proposal, and the interim government was finalized on 7 August 2024.

+Dissolution

+Muhammad Yunus giving his farewell speech as the Chief Advisor of Bangladesh on 16 February 2026.

+On 17 February 2026, followed by the landslide victory of the Bangladesh Nationalist Party (BNP) lead alliance in the 12th national election, Tarique Rahman took oath as Prime Minister along with a new cabinet marking the end of the Interim government of Muhammad Yunus.